MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/use-microsoft-teams-with-remote-assist.md

 -   While in live mode, select **Erase all** ![](media/3aab547aa81003ad181eceadc2c83a47.png) to erase all of the annotations made during that call.

+> [!NOTE]
-**NOTE:** Specific drawings or arrows can’t be removed.
+> Specific drawings or arrows can’t be removed.
 Only the HoloLens user can make changes to or delete pictures added by an expert.

 ### See also
 [User Guide](user-guide.md)<br/>